 The Leeds Theatre opened in 1925, in downtown Winchester, named in a contest after its owner, S.D.
 Lee (by moving around the letters of his name).
 It was one one of the earliest buildings in Winchester to have air-conditioning.
-The Leeds Theatre operated as one of the city’s four movie houses until 1986 when it closed, due to a decline in both attendance and the general upkeep of the theater.
+By 1950 it was operated by Chakeres Theaters Inc. The Leeds Theatre operated as one of the city’s four movie houses until 1986 when it closed, due to a decline in both attendance and the general upkeep of the theater.

 Soon after the Leeds' closing, the Winchester Council for the Arts was formed with the goal of bringing the performing arts to Winchester and restoring the old theater to its original appearance.
 After four years of fundraising, the WCA did purchase the Leeds Theatre and restore and renovate it for over $1.5 million.